mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - The "All" category is treated specially (see below for details)
 - Feed and category titles consisting only of whitespace are rejected along with the empty string
 - Feeds created without a category are placed in the "All" category rather than the most recently modified category
-- Filtering rules may not function identically (see below for details)
+- Feed filtering rules may not function identically (see below for details)
 - The `checked_at` field of feeds indicates when the feed was last updated rather than when it was last checked
 - Search strings will match partial words
 - OPML import either succeeds or fails atomically: if one feed fails, no feeds are imported
+- The Arsse does not track sessions for Miniflux, so the `last_login_at` time of users will always be the current time

-# Behaviour of filtering (block and keep) rules
+# Behaviour of feed filtering (block and keep) rules

-Miniflux accepts [Google's RE2 regular expression syntax](https://github.com/google/re2/wiki/Syntax) for filter rules.
+Miniflux accepts [Google's RE2 regular expression syntax](https://github.com/google/re2/wiki/Syntax) for feed filter rules.
 Being a PHP application, The Arsse instead accepts [PCRE2 syntax](https://www.pcre.org/current/doc/html/pcre2syntax.html)), specifically in UTF-8 mode.
 Delimiters should not be included, and slashes should not be escaped; anchors may be used if desired.
 For example `^(?i)RE/MAX$` is a valid pattern.

 For convenience the patterns are tested after collapsing whitespace.
 Unlike Miniflux, when filter rules are modified they are re-evaluated against all applicable articles immediately.